The safe running of outdoor and adventure activities requires:

 If you plan to inspect a venue or location, either within or outside of normal school hours, prior approval should be sought from the principal.

-The adventure activity standards are agreed minimum activity standards for adventure operators and they do not necessarily reflect the greater duty of care owed to students.
-For activities not listed on this site, principals, teachers and school council members need to comply with the AAS, and consider the greater duty of care that is required for students.
+The Australian Adventure Activity Standards (AAAS) are agreed minimum activity standards for adventure operators and they do not necessarily reflect the greater duty of care owed to students.
+For activities not listed on this site, principals and teachers need to comply with the AAAS, and consider the greater duty of care that is required for students.

-The adventure activity standards can be found at Outdoors Victoria
+The Australian Adventure Activity Standards can be found at Outdoors Victoria

 For more information, see: